paycoreio/docs/docs/products/hpp/customization.md

 4 '_blank' Opens the target URL in a new browser window

 !!! note
     The iframe option works well with card and SEPA payments.
-However, it may not be suitable if you are offering any alternative payments methods through PayCore.io, which typically redirect to third party websites of varying sizes.
+However, it may not be suitable if you are offering any alternative payments methods through {{custom.company_name}}, which typically redirect to third party websites of varying sizes.

  ## Removing or reducing the header and reducing the footer

- You can request a version of the HPP page without the PayCore.io header and amount fields.
+ You can request a version of the HPP page without the {{custom.company_name}} header and amount fields.
 The security logo is also removed from the footer, to reduce its size.
-You can enable this option at any time by contacting PayCore.io Merchant Services.
+You can enable this option at any time by contacting {{custom.company_name}} Merchant Services.
 However, we recommend that you request this feature when integrating to ensure a good UI experience.

  See the example below.